 San Jose’s Juan Santamaria International Airport is the main arrival point for thousands of travelers every year.
 Unless you’re heading to the resorts in Guanacaste (in which case you should try to book your flights into Liberia), you’ll like fly into the San Jose airport and start your journey from there.
 The airport is small but efficient, so depending on the time of year it is possible to clear immigration and customs in under an hour.

 If San Jose is the first destination on your Costa Rica vacation, it’ll be just a twenty-minute drive to your hotel.
 Of course, this depends on traffic which can be brutal in San Jose.
 But having a knowledgeable local driver and a private vehicle makes all the difference!

 You can also reach the Arenal volcano area, the Monteverde cloud forest, and Manuel Antonio within a 3-hour drive from the airport.

-Climate: Dry- December to April, Green- May to November
+Dry Season- December to April, Green Season- May to November

 mid 70’s during the day and cooler at night

 a variety of clothes as the days are warm and the evenings are cool